camilalourencos/camila-lourenco-tictactoe/NOTES.md

 TODO:

 # Podmodoro 1 🍅:
-- Should return the player 1 name as “X”
+- Should return the player 1 name as “X”✅
+- Should return the player 2 name as  "O"

 # Domain: